-Once the brand was aware of this major glitch, IT was engaged to change the billing rule that created the issue.
-As a result, calls were eliminated and credits reduced.
+Once the brand was aware of this major glitch, IT addressed the billing rule that created the issue.
 This led to a direct reduction of customer churn as billing dissatisfaction inquiries were reduced and customers stopped incurring the late fees that were being charged as a result of a system glitch.
-Once the brand became aware of the glitch, IT easily solved the issue.
-Calls were eliminated and credits reduced.

 Okay, so CX data is crucial to your business.
 Every team, every function — indeed, every employee — probably has to think about customer experience data on a somewhat regular basis.

-Despite this, many brands struggle to actually measure the customer experience.
-In fact, if you read that last paragraph and immediately got nervous about how (or whether) you gather and interpret CX data, you’re not alone.
-In fact, Accenture reports that up to 80% of the data that enterprise brands gather is “unstructured.”
-This includes customer sentiment through phone conversations, images, and other media that can’t be quantifiably measured.
-In this state, CX data can be exceedingly difficult to process and use.
-In other words, the issue here isn’t that brands are failing to collect enough data; for the most part, they collect more than enough.
-The issue is that they aren’t sure how to draw actionable insights from their data.
+Despite this, many brands struggle to measure the customer experience.
+You're not alone if you read that last paragraph and immediately got nervous about how (or whether) you gather and interpret CX data.
+Accenture reports that up to 80% of enterprise brands suppose data is "unstructured."
+This includes customer sentiment through phone conversations, images, and other media that can't be quantifiably measured.
+CX data can be exceedingly challenging to process and use in this state.
+In other words, the issue here is that brands need to collect more data; for the most part, they manage more than enough.
+The problem is that they aren't sure how to draw actionable insights from their data.

 Naturally, we’ll start at the beginning of the process: setting up your CX analytics program to track the right KPIs for your brand.
 Simple enough.
-Just kidding — we know a lot of brands have a hard time with this.
+Just kidding — we know many brands have a hard time with this.
 But these steps will help.

-The first step in gathering CX data should always be to identify your goals: perhaps fixing pain points in the customer journey, increasing conversions, or forecasting customer needs.
-This will give you a better idea where to start with your existing data.
+The first step in gathering CX data should always be identifying your goals: fixing pain points in the customer journey, increasing conversions, or forecasting customer needs.
+This will give you a better idea of where to start with your existing CX data.

 That’s right — existing data.
-Instead of investing precious resources into expensive surveys or market research and then filtering the results later, focus on the CX data you’ve already collected from your countless customer interactions across every channel your brand uses; there’s likely to be a lot of it.
-Gathering insights from these channels is far more efficient and cost effective than collecting data through new surveys and market research groups.
-Furthermore, you’ll also be using data based on your actual customers, not test groups or survey respondents, who can be unreliable.
+Instead of investing precious resources into expensive surveys or market research and then filtering the results, focus on the CX data you’ve already collected from your countless customer interactions; there’s likely to be a lot of it.
+Gathering insights from these channels is far more efficient and cost-effective than collecting data through new surveys and market research groups.
+Furthermore, you’ll also be using data based on your actual customers, not test groups or survey respondents who can be unreliable.

-Now that you’re in the right mindset — an insights-oriented mindset — start identifying all the channels and points of entry where customers interact with your brand.
+Now that you’re in the right and insights-oriented mindset — start identifying all the channels and points of entry where customers interact with your brand.
 Both directly and indirectly.
 This includes:

-These channels are just a few of the most popular avenues customers use to engage with brands.
+These channels are just a few famous avenues customers use to engage with brands.
 Your company may have more, fewer, or different channels.
-But regardless of which particular channels your brand uses, you should focus on aggregating data from as many as possible to create a holistic view of the customer.
-Even a comprehensive view of a single channel won’t give you the whole picture; you need to think about every channel.
+But regardless of which particular channels your brand uses, you should focus on aggregating CX data from as many as possible to create a holistic view of the customer.
+A comprehensive view of a single channel won’t give you the whole picture; you need to think about every channel.

-It’s true that phone, chat, and social media interactions are extremely rich in data, accessible, and popular.
+Phone, chat, and social media interactions are extremely rich in data, accessible, and popular.
 But that doesn’t mean you should ignore your other channels.
-Every channel is important.
-Each is used by a different customer, in a different manner, and serves a different purpose.
+Every channel serves a specific purpose.
 Furthermore, each also presents a different version of the customer journey, and you’ll need to gather insights from all of them to take your CX to the next level.

-You may find your most important customers aren’t always the loudest, and they might be interacting with you through an obscure channel you never thought about.
+You may find that your most important customers aren’t always the loudest, and they might interact with you through an obscure channel you never thought about.

 Okay, so it’s important to gather actionable data across every customer engagement channel — but how do you actually collect and organize this CX data?

-You could go channel by channel and manually pull insights, but this is inefficient, time consuming, and requires extensive knowledge of each channel.
-Even once you collect data, it’s going to be hard to analyze because unstructured data varies widely across channels.
-For example, the CX data you pull from support chat won’t have the same format as the info you pull from your online community — and that will differ from data gathered from your social media interactions.
+You could go channel by channel and manually pull insights, but this is inefficient, time-consuming, and requires extensive knowledge of each channel.
+Even once you collect data, it will be hard to analyze because unstructured data varies widely across channels.
+For example, the CX data you pull from support chat won’t have the same format as the info you draw from your online community — which will differ from data gathered from your social media interactions.

 Got all your data together in one place?
 All right!
 Look at you go!
 Now it’s time to do some analysis to determine what’s important and what’s not.
 Don’t panic — we’ve got you covered with some easy steps.

 But remember: just because you start in one place doesn’t mean you get to ignore the rest.
-Once you have a handle on one channel, examine the others as well; there will always be more insights as you look deeper into your CX.
+Once you have a handle on one channel, examine the others as well; there will always be more insights as you look deeper into your CX analytics.

-Based on these interactions, identify at a high level what is driving the most friction in the customer journey.
+Based on these interactions, identify at a high level what causes the most friction in the customer journey.
 Start with obvious insights, then move to more hidden ones.
-One excellent method here is to break your data out by cohort.
-Look for trends among customers by channel, demographics, frequency of interaction, survey and review scores, and anything else you can think of.
-The objective here is to identify as many points of friction as possible, as well as to determine which customers are having the most difficult time with the broken customer experience.
+One excellent method here is to break your CX data out by cohort.
+Look for customer trends by channel, demographics, frequency of interaction, survey and review scores, and anything else you can think of.
+The objective here is to identify as many friction points as possible and determine which customers are having the most challenging time with the broken customer experience.

 Clickstream data (e.g., web visits or engagement)

-Processing this metadata, even in an unstructured form is valuable in part because it provides insights without you having to solicit feedback.
+Processing this metadata, even in an unstructured form, is valuable because it provides insights without you having to solicit feedback.
 But even more importantly, it allows you to extract information about the conversation — keywords, topic, sentiment, and more — from the conversation itself.
-Not only is this helpful in surfacing trends via commonly used keywords, it also helps organize the conversations to build greater understanding and context.
+Not only is this helpful in surfacing trends via commonly used keywords, but it also helps organize the conversations to build greater understanding and context.

 For example, seeing that conversations mentioning "return" and "product name" are spiking allows you to notify the appropriate teams, perhaps product and sales, that certain products are having quality issues.
 Then you can take affected products off the shelves, create a script for customer support agents, and thus improve efficiency.